bachvtuan/Bing-Linux-Wallpaper/README.md

 This tool downloads newest wallpapers from Bing to computer and set as wallpaper on your Linux computer.

-I tested on my Ubuntu 14.04 which is using Unity as an enviroment and Linux Mint 17 Mate and Ubuntu 14.10 Gnome
+I tested on my Ubuntu 14.04 which is using Unity as an enviroment and Linux Mint 17 Mate and Ubuntu 14.10 Gnome and OpenSuse 13 XFCE

 # Features
+- Works on various desktop enviroments include: gnome,unity,mate,cinnamon,xfce.
 - GUI interface .
 - Choose random wallpapers from the folder store all wallpapers are downloaded from Bing
 - Notify important event on the app.